faker419/thegreenroom/index.md

   <img src="figures\figure_5.JPG"  width="auto">
 </p>

-The lamps should be placed at 0,25 m from the top of the plant canopy.
-For the first section of the growth level, where the plants are in the early development stage (day 0-10), the lighting system should provide 200 Î¼mol m-2 s-1 of Photosynthetically Active
+The lamps should be placed at 0.25 m from the top of the plant canopy.
+For the first section of the growth level, where the plants are in the early development stage (day 0-10), the lighting system should provide 200 Î¼mol / m² s of Photosynthetically Active
-Radiation (PAR), defined as light available for photosynthesis between the wavelengths of 400-700 nm, and 30 Î¼mol m-2 s-1 of Far Infrared Radiation (FIR).
-Throughout the middle section of the growth levels, where the plants are in the second phase of development , the lighting system should provide 225 Î¼mol m-2 s-1 PAR and 34 Î¼mol m-2 s-1 FIR.
+Radiation (PAR), defined as light available for photosynthesis between the wavelengths of 400-700 nm, and 30 Î¼mol / m² s of Far Infrared Radiation (FIR).
+Throughout the middle section of the growth levels, where the plants are in the second phase of development , the lighting system should provide 225 Î¼mol / m²s PAR and 34 Î¼mol / m² s FIR.
-For the final section of the growth levels, where the plants reach maturity (day 19-28), the lighting system should provide 250 Î¼mol m-2 s-1 PAR
+For the final section of the growth levels, where the plants reach maturity (day 19-28), the lighting system should provide 250 Î¼mol / m² s PAR
 only.
-The lighting system layout is designed with sets of four light bars when usin V101G-L, which are mounted end to end, perpendicular to the length of the growth rack Each level of the growth rack contains 70 sets of lights, thus there is a set of lights every 0,71 m.
-Each set is powered by an Artesyn â„¢ LCC 600 watt conduction cooled AC-DC power supply.
+The lighting system layout is designed with sets of four light bars when usin V101G-L, which are mounted end to end, perpendicular to the length of the growth rack Each level of the growth rack contains 70 sets of lights, thus there is a set of lights every 0.71 m.
+Each set is powered by an Artesyn „¢ LCC 600 watt conduction cooled
+AC-DC power supply.

 Each light set is supplied with 500 W to power the lights, which adds to 35000 W per level in each growth rack.
 Each growth rack has five grow levels with lights; the total power demand for each cultivation rack is 175 kW.
 The total power needed for the whole cultivation area is 880 kW.
 Ap proximately 40% of the heat is dissipated by the liquid cooling (352 kW), the rest is radiated to the surrounding air (528 kW).
-The nurseries use a separate lighting system which provides 150 Î¼mol m-2 s-1 PAR, with a power con sumption of 37.5 kW.
-This brings the total power consumption for the  production module to 917.5 kW.
+The nurseries use a separate lighting system which provides 150 Î¼mol / m² s PAR, with a power consumption of 37.5 kW.
+This brings the total power consumption for the  production module to
+917.5 kW.